Economy of Finland: Agriculture

 The disruptions caused by the Winter War and the Continuation War caused further food shortages, especially when Finland ceded territory, including about one-tenth of its farmland, to the Soviet Union.
 The experiences of the depression and the war years persuaded the Finns to secure independent food supplies to prevent shortages in future conflicts.

 After the war, the first challenge was to resettle displaced farmers.
 Most refugee farmers were given farms that included some buildings and land that had already been in production, but some had to make do with "cold farms," that is, land not in production that usually had to be cleared or drained before crops could be sown.
 The government sponsored large-scale clearing and draining operations that expanded the area suitable for farming.
 As a result of the resettlement and land-clearing programs, the area under cultivation expanded by about 450,000 hectares, reaching about 2.4 million hectares by the early 1960s.
 Finland thus came to farm more land than ever before, an unusual development in a country that was simultaneously experiencing rapid industrial growth.

 During this period of expansion, farmers introduced modern production practices.
 The widespread use of modern inputs—chemical fertilisers and insecticides, agricultural machinery, and improved seed varieties—sharply improved crop yields.
 Yet the modernisation process again made farm production dependent on supplies from abroad, this time on imports of petroleum and fertilisers.
-By 1984 domestic sources of energy covered only about 20 percent of farm needs, while in 1950 domestic sources had supplied 70 percent of them.
+By 1984 domestic sources of energy covered only about 20% of farm needs, while in 1950 domestic sources had supplied 70% of them.
 In the aftermath of the oil price increases of the early 1970s, farmers began to return to local energy sources such as firewood.
 The existence of many farms that were too small to allow efficient use of tractors also limited mechanisation.
 Another weak point was the existence of many fields with open drainage ditches needing regular maintenance; in the mid-1980s, experts estimated that half of the cropland needed improved drainage works.
 At that time, about 1 million hectares had underground drainage, and agricultural authorities planned to help install such works on another million hectares.
 Despite these shortcomings, Finland's agriculture was efficient and productive—at least when compared with farming in other European countries.